Estimates of Beta_0 and Beta_1:

 Note

-For inference (e.g. confidence intervals, hypothesis tests), we need the strong assumptions!
+For inference (e.g., confidence intervals, hypothesis tests), we need the strong assumptions!

-Using the strong assumptions, a 100\left( 1-\alpha \right) \% confidence interval (CI) for \beta_1, and resp. for \beta_0, are given by:
+Using the strong assumptions, 100\left( 1-\alpha \right) \% confidence intervals (CI) for \beta_1 and \beta_0 are given by:

-\hat{\beta}_1\pm t_{1-\alpha /2,n-2}\cdot \underbrace{\dfrac{s}{\sqrt{S_{xx}}}}_{\hat{SE}(\hat{\beta_1)}}
+\hat{\beta}_1\pm t_{1-\alpha /2,n-2}\cdot \underbrace{\dfrac{s}{\sqrt{S_{xx}}}}_{\hat{SE}(\hat{\beta}_1)}

-\hat{\beta}_0\pm t_{1-\alpha /2,n-2}\cdot \underbrace{s\sqrt{\frac{1}{n}+\frac{\overline{x}^2}{S_{xx}}}}_{\hat{SE}(\hat{\beta_0})}
+\hat{\beta}_0\pm t_{1-\alpha /2,n-2}\cdot \underbrace{s\sqrt{\frac{1}{n}+\frac{\overline{x}^2}{S_{xx}}}}_{\hat{SE}(\hat{\beta}_0)}

 See rationale slide.

-For testing the hypothesis H_{0}:\beta_1 =\widetilde{\beta}_1 \quad\text{vs}\quad H_{1}:\beta_1 \neq \widetilde{\beta}_1 for some constant \widetilde{\beta}_1, we use the test statistic: t(\hat{\beta}_1) = \dfrac{\hat{\beta}_1-\widetilde{\beta}_1}{\hat{SE}(\hat{\beta_1})}=\dfrac{\hat{\beta}_1-\widetilde{\beta}_1}{\left( s\left/ \sqrt{S_{xx}}\right. \right)} which has a t_{n-2} distribution under the H_0 (see rationale slide).
+For testing the hypothesis H_{0}:\beta_1 =\widetilde{\beta}_1 \quad\text{vs}\quad H_{1}:\beta_1 \neq \widetilde{\beta}_1, (where \widetilde{\beta}_1 is any constant) we use the test statistic: t(\hat{\beta}_1) = \dfrac{\hat{\beta}_1-\widetilde{\beta}_1}{\hat{SE}(\hat{\beta_1})}=\dfrac{\hat{\beta}_1-\widetilde{\beta}_1}{\left( s\left/ \sqrt{S_{xx}}\right. \right)} which has a t_{n-2} distribution under H_0 (see rationale slide).

 The construction of the hypothesis test is the same for \beta_0.